AstarNetwork/astar-docs/docs/user-guides/transfer-tokens.md

 :::danger

-**Make sure the supported network, if it says Astar (EVM) you can only transfer tokens to Astar EVM accounts**.
+**Double check the supported network, if it says Astar (EVM) you can only transfer tokens to Astar EVM accounts**.

 :::